brown-ccv/version-control-with-git/README.md

 # Version Control with Git
 A practical introduction to version control using Git.
-Topics covered include:
+In this workshop we cover

 * creating a repository
 * checking the status of a repository
+* committing changes
-* committing changes, viewing changes
+* viewing and undoing changes
 * reverting to older versions of files
-* setting up a remote repository
+* setting up a remote repository on github

-The workshop presentation slides can be viewed at
+The workshop presentation slides with exercies can be viewed at

 [google slide deck](https://docs.google.com/presentation/d/1fkSbqLP3ipCPDsUIWRaEb6N8JzCOuGjL_iFqqRAFgBA/edit?usp=sharing)